neilsly/WVDWorkshop/8 - Create a master image for WVD Part 2.md

 2. Once the script has completed execution, complete these final tasks:

-- Delete the C:\\BuildArtifacts directory.
+- Delete the C:\\Customizations directory.

 - Delete the .zip file on your desktop.